INVESTOR HREDD PRECISION TOOLS

 >

-Rights holders need to know about the certification scheme and how to overcome barriers to accessing and reporting.[7]
+Rights holders need to know that the initiative is operational at their worksite or community and there should be no barriers to their accessing and reporting grievances.[7]
 Grievance mechanisms must be fair and effective in both their outcomes and their procedures.
 Regarding procedure, the responsibility to assess complaints should fall to an independent reviewer who can impartially, reliably, and efficiently evaluate the validity of each complaint.
 Once it's established that a harm occurred; to be effective a grievance mechanism must provide safeguard against repetition, remedy the harm, and restore victims to their situations prior to the harm.[8]

-Rights holder participation in the design and implementation of the grievance mechanism is important for enterprise risk management (see Red Flag 2 in Alignment with International Standards).
+Rights holder participation in the design and implementation of the grievance mechanism is important for enterprise risk management.
 Rights holders have firsthand knowledge of the impacts of business operations and the efforts to address these impacts.
 They can determine whether these efforts actually mitigate or further exacerbate the marginalization, intimidation, and fear of reprisal that often prevent the reporting of abuses.

 [1] James Harrison and Mark Wielga, “Grievance Mechanisms in Multi-Stakeholder Initiatives: Providing Effective Remedy for Human Rights Violations?,” Business and Human Rights Journal 8, no. 1 (January 16, 2023): 43–65, https://doi.org/10.1017/bhj.2022.37.